frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 * If the JdbcQueryListener has trouble starting due to a "table [ibisstore] does not exist" error, you may have started the server too quickly after stopping its last instance (<5s).
 * If running Tomcat results in an error related to invalid Oracle credentials, try rerunning the _create___user.xml_ script.
 * Some parts of the iaf-test module rely on proprietary modules.
 To tell Maven that it should download these modules, go to Window > Preferences > Maven > User Settings.
 If you already have a _settings.xml_ file, press the "Open file" link.
 Otherwise, browse to _C:/Users/(your name)/.m2/_ and create a _settings.xml_ file.
 Edit the file by adding your own repository or the [ibissource nexus repository](https://nexus.ibissource.org/content/groups/private/) as [mirror](https://maven.apache.org/guides/mini/guide-mirror-settings.html).
+* Sometimes the database table schema or the data in your database gets corrupt.
+Then throw away all tables.
+When you start your server again, Liquibase will recreate your tables.
+Use the following query with sqlplus to check whether all tables are indeed gone: `SELECT table_name FROM user_tables;`